brianary/scripts/README.md

 - **Remove-Xml.ps1**: Removes a node found by Select-Xml from its XML document.
 - **Repair-DatabaseConstraintNames.ps1**: Finds database constraints with system-generated names and gives them deterministic names.
 - **Select-XmlNodeValue.ps1**: Returns the value of an XML node found by Select-Xml.
+- **Send-MailMessageFile.ps1**: Sends emails from a drop folder using .NET config defaults.
 - **Send-SeqEvent.ps1**: Send an event to a Seq server.
 - **Send-SeqScriptEvent.ps1**: Sends an event from a script to a Seq server, including script info.
 - **Send-SqlReport.ps1**: Execute a SQL statement and email the results.